jamiebeach/Engineering-Learning-2022/log.md

+### 2022-03-28
+- Been working the last couple of days on a cheatsheet for AI-900 exam\certification.

 ### 2022-03-22
 - Again, did a number of modules on MSLearn for the AI-900 cert.
 I have about 7 modules left now.